Galopin Des Champs

-Galopin Des Champs (foaled 12 May 2016) is a French-bred, Irish-trained thoroughbred racehorse who competes in National Hunt racing.
+Galopin Des Champs (12 May 2016 – 1 September 2026) was a French-bred, Irish-trained thoroughbred racehorse who competed in National Hunt racing.
 Trained by Willie Mullins and ridden by Paul Townend, he won the 2023 and 2024 Cheltenham Gold Cup and the 2023, 2024 and 2025 Irish Gold Cup.
+He was retired from racing in 2026, having won 12 Grade 1 races.
+Five days after his retirement was confirmed, he sustained a fatal leg injury in his paddock.

 Background

-Galopin Des Champs is a black gelding who was bred in France by Hubert Bunel, under the nom de plume of G A E C Des Champs.
-He was sired by Timos and his dam is Manon Des Champs.
+Galopin Des Champs was a black gelding who was bred in France by Hubert Bunel, under the pseudonym G A E C Des Champs.
+He was sired by Timos and his dam was Manon Des Champs.

 Racing career

 2020/21 season

 On 17 May 2020, Galopin Des Champs won on debut in his native France at Auteuil before he was sold to Mrs Audrey Turley in November 2020 and was transferred to the yard of Willie Mullins in Ireland, to be looked after by groom Adam Connolly.
 His first win for Mullins came in the Martin Pipe Conditional Jockeys' Handicap Hurdle at the Cheltenham Festival on 19 March 2021, which was followed with a victory in the Irish Mirror Novice Hurdle at Punchestown on 28 April 2021.